-Farmers Vote 2018 >> How, When and Where to Vote in Iowa’s General Election
+Farmers Vote 2022 >> How, When and Where to Vote in Iowa’s Primary Election

-Where Do I Vote?If you do not vote early by absentee or in person at your county auditor’s office, you will vote at your regular polling place location.
+Where do I vote?If you do not vote early by absentee or in person at your county auditor’s office, you will vote at your regular polling place location.
 If you are not aware where your polling location is, you can use this address search tool, provided by the Iowa Secretary of State, to find where to vote.

-More Voting ResourcesThe office of Secretary of State’s office has several online resources available to learn more about voting in Iowa.
-Visit their website:
+More Voting ResourcesThe office of Secretary of State Paul Pate has several online resources available to learn more about voting in Iowa.
+Visit their website: Voter Ready Iowa.

 Disclaimer: This document is intended for general informational purposes only and is not meant to provide a comprehensive listing or overview of all voting information.
 Please contact your county auditor or the Iowa Secretary of State’s office for any additional information.
-This document was last updated on September 27, 2018 and may not necessarily reflect all the most recent or relevant information.
+This document was last updated on May 10, 2022 and may not necessarily reflect all the most recent or relevant information.